karlmdavis/rps-tourney/dev/work-log.md

 * 0.5h: Read through Oracle's JNDI tutorial.
     * Need to figure out how to stick a DataSource in there, for JPA to pick it up.

+### 2013-11-28, Thursday

+* 0.5h: JNDI is stupid.
+It's looking like my best option is to create a class that can produce both DataSources and the `javax.persistence.jdbc.*` properties for JPA.
+Obnoxious.